frconor-ebook/meditations/README.md

     `https://frconor-ebook.github.io/meditations/`

-Note that Step 2 to 5 can be executed with
+Note that Step 2 to 4 can be executed with:

 ```
 cd /Users/e_wijaya_ap/Desktop/upload_frcmed_to_web/meditations/